 - The smoke plume should be monitored not to impact neighbors, highway or airport traffic.

 - DO NOT USE fuels such as tires, railroad ties or treated wood to help fuel the fire.

-This option provides an excellent opportunity to utilize animal protein for carcasses that cannot enter the food chain.
-However, the availability of rendering services can have limited access in areas across South Dakota.
+This option provides an excellent opportunity to utilize animal protein from carcasses that cannot enter the human food chain.
+However, the availability of rendering services may be limited in areas of South Dakota, especially western counties.

-Keep in mind that vehicles hauling dead animal carcasses for rendering need to be inspected and permitted by the SD Animal Industry Board.
+Keep in mind that vehicles hauling dead animal carcasses for rendering need to be inspected and permitted by the South Dakota Animal Industry Board.
 This helps ensure that transport vehicles prevent the spread of disease, utilize appropriate sanitation practices and that carcasses are transported in leak-proof, covered containers.
-The SD Animal Industry Board website provides a list of rendering companies.

 The South Dakota Animal Industry Board provides a list of rendering hauler services on its website.

 Carcass Disposal, South Dakota Animal Industry Board.